PrioteasaAndrei/artistic-colorization-UNet/README.md

 The AdaIN encoder runs only one per epoch, embedding the style image in a compressed latent space.
 After every block of convolutions, followed by ReLu activations and batch normalization, the feature maps get normalized with the mean and std of the adain interface.
 Since in the different stages of the UNet the feature maps have different channel sizes, a dense linear layer is put in between the AdaIN latent space and the feature maps.

+The style encoder is a simple encoder followed by a Global Average Pooling (GAP) layer, which encodes the colour features in a latent space dimension of $32$ (we later discuss how the dimension of the latent space influences the colorization and style transfer).

 ## <a name="architecture"></a>4.2 Training & Dataset

 Since we didn't have available computing resources, we used a personal laptop with NVIDIA GeForce RTX 3050TI, 4096MiB VRAM and a M1 MacBook Air (16Gb RAM) for training.
 This limit our ability in terms of resolution of the input images.
 Training with patches of size $256 \times 256$ yielded poor results even after prologed training, but using patches of size $128 \times 128$ yields decent results which generalize.

-We experiment with two types of losses: MSE against the original image and [Learned Perceptual Similarty](https://github.com/richzhang/PerceptualSimilarity), as a way to encourage the network to learn semanting colorization information about the image instead of faithfully reproducting the colors of the original image.
+We experiment with two types of losses: MSE against the original image and [Learned Perceptual Similarty](https://github.com/richzhang/PerceptualSimilarity), as a way to encourage the network to learn semantic colorization information about the image instead of faithfully reproducting the colors of the original image.
 We use a weighted sum of both losses for our training.

 #### Implicit training
 During training we pass as style image the colour original image itself.